eurecom-asp/malacopula/README.md

 ## Audio Examples

-You can listen to some audio examples from ASVspoof 2019 LA on our [GitHub Pages site](https://eurecom-asp.github.io/malacopula/).
+You can listen to some audio examples from ASVspoof 2019 LA [here](https://eurecom-asp.github.io/malacopula/).

 ## Third-party Troubleshooting